nucleom42/rubee/readme.md

 ```bash
 JWT_KEY=SDJwer0wer23j rubee start
 ```
 User is a default model for validation but using it is not a mandatory.
-You can use any model you need busy passing arguments to authentificate! and unauthentificate! methods.
+You can use any model you need by passing arguments to authentificate! and unauthentificate! methods.

 ```ruby